nganediwal/Data-Driven-Education-VIP/spring2021_model/README.md

 # Input Data

-Input data used for this research is an ammonized CSV file that contains data from a CS based MOOC course with demographics and clickstream.
+Input data used for this research is an anonymized CSV file that contains data from a CS based MOOC course with demographics and clickstream.

 * Input Variable